abu-sufian015/super-store/README.md

 ## Outcome
 This project provides a practical dashboard for retail management teams to monitor performance, understand customer behavior, forecast sales, and improve profitability.
 It demonstrates the use of Power BI for turning raw data into actionable business insights.

-## GitHub
-You can explore the full project and dashboard here: [GitHub Repository](https://github.com/abu-sufian015/Super-Store-Sales-Analysis)